KonstantinKuklin/HandlerSocketLibrary/docs/eng/Select.md

 Select with Filter
 ------------
-Analogue of the request:
+Analogue of the request.

 `USE $this->getDatabase();`

 `SELECT 'key', 'text' FROM $this->getTableName() WHERE key > 1 AND num = 3 LIMIT 0, 99;`

-Please note that we have added array ('num'), that is, at the opening of the index will be added filtration column num with number 0.
+Please note that we have added `array ('num')`, that is, at the opening of the index will be added filtration column num with number 0.

-When you create a class Filter specify the comparison operation (we have it =) and column filtering 0 (corresponding num), on the value 3.
+When you create a class `Filter` specify the comparison operation (we have it `=`) and column filtering 0 (corresponding num), on the value 3.

 Just in our request specified limit, if you are satisfied queries that may return a different number of data - always tells you the limit, otherwise you won't receive all the data.